chubtoad-black/mysql-scratchpad/README.md

 # mysql-scratchpad

 An extension for accessing MySQL databases and quickly running statements.
-The scratchpad is a .sql file that you can use to type out a bunch of statements and run one or many of them quickly.
+The scratchpad is a .sql file that you can use to type out multiple statements and run one or many of them quickly.
 I use this for working out complicated queries or for reading from databases.

 Thanks to [mysqljs/mysql](https://github.com/mysqljs/mysql) for the MySQL client.